lspcontainers/dockerfiles/README.md

 - The `latest` tag, which points to the latest container build

-- A pinned version and release tag.
-The pinned version will be the latest version of the language server, and we bump the release tag whenever something around the container is updated.
+- A pinned version.
+The pinned version will be the latest version of the language server.